Xmetalfanx/linuxSetup/tests/ubuntutBasedTests.md

 | Atom Editor |   | Not Tested       | Fail             | Not Tested   |
 | vscode      |   | Not Tested       | Pass             | Not Tested   |

+- Atom DEB downloads but fails to install

 ---

 N/A = Not Applicable

 Testing these on all the Ubuntu flavors and variants (Linux Lite, ElementaryOS, ..etc) will be a problem for me... where it says "ubuntu" the test IS FOR Ubuntu